AfDB, SEC Sign Agreement on Market Surveillance System Project

 With this, the bank is providing a $460,000 worth of grant to finance technical assistance and capacity-building for capital markets development under the ‘Nigeria Securities Market Surveillance System Project.’

-Director General, African Development Bank Group Mr. Lamin Barrow said the grant from the Capital Markets Development Trust Fund (CMDTF), a multi-donor trust fund administered by the AfDB and supported by the Ministry of Finance of Luxembourg and the Ministry of Foreign Trade and Cooperation of the Netherlands, will support the acquisition, installation and deployment of a real-time automated securities market surveillance system of the Nigeria capital markets.
+The Director General, African Development Bank Group Mr. Lamin Barrow, said the grant from the Capital Markets Development Trust Fund (CMDTF), a multi-donor trust fund administered by the AfDB and supported by the Ministry of Finance of Luxembourg and the Ministry of Foreign Trade and Cooperation of the Netherlands, would support the acquisition, installation and deployment of a real-time automated securities market surveillance system of the Nigeria capital markets.

-Barrow as saying: “Today’s ceremony marks yet another important milestone in our partnership and efforts to modernize Nigeria’s capital markets and ensure that it is well position to support economic transformation driven by private sector investment.
+A statement from SEC quoted Barrow as saying: “Today’s ceremony marks yet another important milestone in our partnership and efforts to modernise Nigeria’s capital markets and ensure that it is well position to support economic transformation driven by private sector investment.

 According to him, to ensure sound implementation and sustainability, the design of the technical assistance project embeds training activities to strengthen the capacity of users of the securities market surveillance system, and the preparation of relevant operational manuals and workflow processing and document management for the surveillance solution.

-The AfDB Director General said the Bank’s support for the project derived from the Federal Government of Nigeria’s efforts to promote development of a competitive, deep and liquid capital market supported by an enabling regulatory environment that can efficiently mobilise resources from the nation’s fast-growing institutional investor base, the private sector and international capital to finance sovereign and corporate investment programs.
+The AfDB Director General said the bank’s support for the project derived from the federal government of Nigeria’s efforts to promote development of a competitive, deep and liquid capital market supported by an enabling regulatory environment that could efficiently mobilise resources from the nation’s fast-growing institutional investor base, the private sector and international capital to finance sovereign and corporate investment programs.

 “The technical assistance support builds on the SEC’s initiatives to strengthen the supervisory and regulatory framework as well as enhance market integrity and transparency under the Nigeria Capital Markets Development Master Plan 2015-2025, with a view to position Nigeria as an attractive destination for portfolio investments.

-“It also aligns well the Bank’s Country Strategy Paper for Nigeria 2020-2024 which recognizes the importance of a sound, well-regulated, resilient, effectively functioning and globally competitive financial markets in Nigeria for sustainable growth and development,” he said.
+“It also aligns well the bank’s Country Strategy Paper for Nigeria 2020-2024 which recognises the importance of a sound, well-regulated, resilient, effectively functioning and globally competitive financial markets in Nigeria for sustainable growth and development,” he said.

 He said the pandemic had reinforced global risk aversion, prompting international investors to move their portfolios into safer assets and havens, expressing the desire to see the growth of the equities market well beyond the current N28.16 trillion underpinned by continued growth of the corporate bond market in Nigeria.